Ajaxels/csc-matlab-mib-singularity/README.md

 # csc-matlab-mib-singularity
-Singularity container with MATLAB R2024b and Python 3.11 environment to run MIB with segment-anything
+Container definition with MATLAB R2024b and Python 3.11 environment to run MIB with segment-anything

 **MATLAB TOOLBOXES**
 * Computer Vision Toolbox